 Final Blurb

-The BR-E1 is a simple and somewhat pricey accessory but has proven to be an essential tool in my studio, making my one man production guitar and duet video shoots a little easier.
-It's also ideal for long exposures and, of course, to trigger selfies and group photos.
+The BR-E1, a simple and somewhat pricey accessory, has proven essential in my studio, simplifying my one-man production guitar video shoots.
+It’s also ideal for long exposures and triggering selfies and group photos.

 Finally, please help support this website by purchasing this item at Amazon.